US Saint-Malo (women)

-Union Sportive Saint-Malo Féminines, the women's section of US Saint-Malo, is a French women's football club based in Saint-Malo, the club competes in the Seconde Ligue, the second-tier league in France.
+Union Sportive Saint-Malo Féminines, the women's section of US Saint-Malo, is a French women's football club based in Saint-Malo, the club competes in the Première Ligue, the top flight of women's football in France.

 History

 The women's section of US Saint-Malo was founded in 1994 by Anne Lenouvel and Sophie Lasne, for their debut the team entered the district championship for the 1995–1996 season.
 They progressed to Brittany Division d'Honneur in their third season.
 After 17 seasons in Division d'Honneur, the team achieved promotion to Division 2 in 2014.

 From their debut season, where they finished 7th, les Diablesses finished in the top 4 for the next six editions.
 However, their performance dropped to 7th in the 2021–22 season and 8th in 2022–23, resulting in their relegation from Division 2 to the third tier for the first time in nine years.

 After being relegated from Division 2 last season, the club won Group A of Division 3 in the 2023–24 season and earned promotion back to Division 2.